 Step-by-Step Directions to Make Cajun Chicken and Sausage Gumbo

-Begin by heating equal parts flour and oil in a heavy-bottom pot over medium heat.
-Stir continuously for about 20 to 30 minutes until the roux reaches a deep brown color, similar to chocolate.
-The color is crucial, as it adds flavor and thickness to the gumbo.
+- Make the Roux : Heat equal parts flour and oil in a heavy pot over medium heat.
+Stir constantly for 20 to 30 minutes until it’s a chocolate brown color .

 Tips for Perfect Cajun Chicken and Sausage Gumbo